Elaine Hannon Genealogy

 1.

 Elaine Hannon Genealogy is an Irish based company was set up to aid people in tracing their ancestors and relatives.
 Experienced in tracing and reuniting family/relatives/Adoption.
 In 2015, Elaine was one of a team of consultants in the Genealogy Advisory Service at the National Library of Ireland, Kildare Street, Dublin.
 Irish family history research.
-All research projects are tailored to your in
+All research projects are tailored to your individual requirements.

 2. Record retrieval service - Irish birth, marriage and death records obtained, discount for multiple records; Wills; Church Records; Property/land records; Estate records; Convict Records; Prison records; Military records; Occupational records; and more.